 Indigenous medical students encouraged to apply for AMA scholarship

-“There is evidence that there is a greater chance of improved health outcomes when Indigenous people are treated by Indigenous doctors and health professionals,” Dr Hambleton said.
+“There is evidence that there is a greater chance of improved health outcomes when Indigenous people are treated by Indigenous doctors and health professionals,” AMA President, Dr Michael Gannon said.

-Applications for the scholarship must be in by 10 May 2012.
+Applications for the Scholarship must be received by 31 January 2017.

 To be eligible for the Scholarship, applicants must be currently enrolled at an Australian medical school, and be in at least their first year of medicine.
 Applicants must be people of Aboriginal and/or Torres Strait Islander background.